-Figure 4-1: EMR Audio Connected with MADI Inteface
+Figure 4-1: EMR Audio Connected with MADI Interface

-Another method of interfacing the various EMR components is entirely using TDM.
-This system is very similar to the system described previously except the audio input card and audio output cards connect directly to the EMR-ADMX-16X16/3000ADMX-16X16 crosspoint module.
+In the latest versions various EMR components are entirely using TDM.
+This system is very similar to the system described previously except the audio input card and audio output cards connect directly to the ADMX crosspoint module.

 AES, analog and MADI audio input cards all convert their respective formats to TDM.
-This TDM is connected to the inputs of the EMR-ADMX-16X16/3000ADMX-16X16.
+This TDM is connected to the inputs of the ADMX.
 As with the previous system, routes from the control system are only made on the crosspoint.